awslabs/aws-sdk-swift/reference/0.x/AWSIoTFleetHub/Home.md

 # Protocols

   - [IoTFleetHubClientProtocol](/aws-sdk-swift/reference/0.x/AWSIoTFleetHub/IoTFleetHubClientProtocol):
     With Fleet Hub for AWS IoT Device Management you can build stand-alone web applications for monitoring the health of your device fleets.
+Fleet Hub for AWS IoT Device Management is in public preview and is subject to change.